-Almost 130 million people worldwide need humanitarian assistance, and the gap is growing between the need for aid and available funding.
+Almost 130 million people worldwide need humanitarian assistance, and the gap between the need for aid and available funding is growing.
 This means the humanitarian response must become more efficient and better adapt to the contexts in which it operates.

 Cash assistance is increasingly recognized as faster, more effective and more beneficiary-centred compared with in-kind assistance such as food, clothing or education.
 Cash assistance means people affected by crises can prioritize their own needs.
 It also has a proven track record of fostering entrepreneurialism and boosting local economies.

 To optimize the efficiency and impact of cash transfers, humanitarian actors must harness the technology and expertise of private-sector partners.
 Public-private partnerships mean quicker and more efficient transfers in challenging environments.
 These partnerships can link poor and often remote populations into financial systems that can deliver assistance over time.

 “The needs of the recipients are at the heart of these principles.”